jnozzi/cocoadev.com/markdown/MailStyleGradientSelection.md

 ----

-Updated 15/12/05: Just got rid of the General/NSIntersectionRect(highlightRect,clipRect) stuff, as this causes drawing problems when scrolling because the gradient can get drawn in the wrong place.
+Updated 15/12/05: Just got rid of the NSIntersectionRect(highlightRect,clipRect) stuff, as this causes drawing problems when scrolling because the gradient can get drawn in the wrong place.
 It means drawing more than strictly necessary, but that's not too heavy.
 KB

 ----